lostechies/blog/_ryansvihla/2010-04-13-come-see-my-boo-talk-at-alamo-coders-on-the-14th.md

   - Boo
 redirect_from: "/blogs/rssvihla/archive/2010/04/13/come-see-my-boo-talk-at-alamo-coders-on-the-14th.aspx/"
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2010/04/13/come-see-my-boo-talk-at-alamo-coders-on-the-14th.html).*

 UPDATE: added links for video, slides and source

 **S****ubject:**&nbsp;Boo: The Extensible Little Language On The CLR You&#8217;ve Never Heard Of.